licarpen/aws-developer/README.md

       * pub/sub for messaging
     * multi AZ
     * support for read replicas
+    * supports snapshots
+      * can specify window
+      * upload to S3 to replicate a node to new region
   * Memcached
     * in-memory object store
     * no persistence
     * quick retrieval of objects
     * cache often-accessed objects
+  * use DNS name to connect to nodes as underlying P addresses can change (not for VPC) (i.e. after cache node replacement)
+  * nodes of an Amazon ElastiCache cluster can span multiple subnets as long as the subnets are part of the same Subnet Group that was associated with the ElastiCache Cluster at creation time.
+  * changing subnet group of a deployed cluster is not currently allowed
+  * you may not move an existing ElastiCache cluter from outside VPC to into or vice versa
+  * A Parameter Group acts as a "container" for engine configuration values that can be applied to one or more clusters.
+If you create a cluster without specifying a Parameter Group, a default Parameter Group is used.
+This default group contains engine defaults and Amazon ElastiCache system defaults optimized for the cluster you are running.
+However, if you want your cluster to run with your custom-specified engine configuration values, you can simply create a new Parameter Group, modify the desired parameters, and modify the cluster to use the new Parameter Group.
+Once associated, all clusters that use a particular Parameter Group get all the parameter updates to that Parameter Group.
+  * adding new nodes
+    * You could add more nodes to your existing Memcached Cluster by using the "Add Node" option on "Nodes" tab for your Cache Cluster on the AWS Management Console or calling the ModifyCacheCluster API.

   ### ElastiChache Patterns